 Anti-wrinkle injections can be used to treat a wide range of medical conditions and as well as being used to reduce wrinkles – common other indications are to treat excessive sweating, treat migraines, stop teeth grinding, treat some TMJ (temperomandibular joint) dysfunction, and to reshape the jawline.

-Anti-wrinkle treatments have been used safely for more than twenty five years in the treatment of many medical conditions in both adults and children, including squint and cerebral palsy muscle contractures in children.
+Anti-wrinkle treatments have been used safely for over thirty years in the treatment of many medical conditions in both adults and children, including squint and cerebral palsy muscle contractures in children, as well as cosmetic treatments.

 Anti-wrinkle injections can also be used to lift and reshape the outer eyebrow, to reshape the jawline and help reduce teeth grinding, and to reduce muscle bands in the neck and to give the jawline a lift (Nefertiti lift).